pure-css/pure/site/README.md

 $ GIT_USER=<Your GitHub username> USE_SSH=true npm run deploy
 ```

-The site is hosted on [Vercel](https://vercel.com/) and will automatically deploy when commits are merged to `master`.
+The site is hosted on [Vercel](https://vercel.com/) and will automatically deploy when commits are merged to `main`.

 ### Including Pure

-We want to use the locally built version of Pure so that the [layout examples](https://purecss.io/layouts/) are always using the `master` version, previously they had used a hardcoded CDN link.
+We want to use the locally built version of Pure so that the [layout examples](https://purecss.io/layouts/) are always using the `main` version, previously they had used a hardcoded CDN link.

 To get Docusaurus to register the css as `static`, they have to exist in the `static/` directory before the site is built.
 Therefore, we copy the Pure `build/` in manually and `.gitignore` them.
 Once Docusaurus builds, they resolve as proper CSS files.